 While leaves changing color in the fall is wonderful to watch, it does beg the question, “Why do leaves change colors in the autumn?”
 What causes lush green leaves to suddenly change into bright yellow, orange, and red leaves?
 Why do trees change colors differently year to year?

 There is a scientific answer to why do leaves change colors in the autumn.
 The fall leaf life cycle starts with the end of summer and the shortening of the days.
 As the days get shorter, the tree does not have enough sunlight to make food for itself.

-You may have noticed that some years, the fall leaves display is absolutely magnificent while other years the leaves are positively blah– brown even.
+You may have noticed that some years the fall leaf display is absolutely magnificent while other years the leaves are positively blah– brown even.
 There are two reasons for both extremes.

 The fall leaves’ pigment is susceptible to sunlight.
-If you have a bright, sunny fall your tree will be a little blah because the pigments are breaking down quickly.
+If you have a bright, sunny fall, your tree will be a little blah because the pigments are breaking down quickly.